 At the time, a late-season snowstorm was hitting the Chicago area.

 I give American Airlines credit with the advance notice about the delay.
-There’s not much to do at Orlando Airport late in the day so I’d rather sit at home for an extra hour than at an airport gate watching TV.
+There’s not much to do at Orlando Airport so I’d rather sit at home for an extra hour than at an airport gate watching TV.

 Then at 3:52 PM, I received the next message: